Alexandra Backis, LCSW

 I offer counseling to help people move through the moments when they feel stuck.
 This space can feel so lonely and so much of my job is just reminding people that they have someone there with them.

 Let’s get you to a place you want to be.
 Reach out to schedule your first appointment.
 When you call our scheduling line, our Intake Coordinator can answer any questions you might have.
-To schedule your first appointment, (312) 715-8234,or email [email protected] to schedule your first appointment.
+To schedule your first appointment, click on this link or email [email protected] to schedule your first appointment.
 I'm here for you.

 More About Alexandra